Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 ### DB-less mode

-DB-less mode is special in that each independent Kong node loads a copy of declarative Kong configuration data into memory, without persistent database storage, so failure of some nodes will not spread to other nodes.
+In DB-less mode, each independent Kong node loads a copy of declarative Kong configuration data into memory without persistent database storage, so failure of some nodes doesn't spread to other nodes.

-Deployments in this mode are recommended to adopt the [Rolling Upgrade](/gateway/{{page.kong_version}}/upgrade/rolling-upgrade/) strategy.
-As proposed, you could parse the validity of the declarative YAML contents with version Y, using the `deck validate` command.
+Deployments in this mode should use the [Rolling Upgrade](/gateway/{{page.kong_version}}/upgrade/rolling-upgrade/) strategy.
+You could parse the validity of the declarative YAML contents with version Y, using the `deck validate` command.

-Backup of the declarative YAML file to a safe storage is still a recommended upgrade step.

 ### Hybrid mode

-Hybrid mode comprises one or more control plane (CP) nodes, and one or more data plane (DP) nodes.
+Hybrid mode comprises of one or more control plane (CP) nodes, and one or more data plane (DP) nodes.
 Therefore, the recommended upgrade process is a combination of different upgrade strategies for each type of node, CP or DP.

 The major challenge with a hybrid mode upgrade is the communication between CP and DP.
 As hybrid mode requires the minor version of CP to be no less than that of DP, you must upgrade CP nodes before DP nodes.
-Therefore, the upgrade will be carried out in two phases, as follows.
+Therefore, the upgrade must be carried out in two phases:

-* Upgrade CP first according to the recommendations in the section [Traditional Mode](#traditional-mode), while DP nodes are still serving API requests.
+1. First, upgrade the CP according to the recommendations in the section [Traditional Mode](#traditional-mode), while DP nodes are still serving API requests.
-* Upgrade DP next with exactly the same recommendations in the section [DB-less Mode](#db-less-mode).
-Please set new DP nodes pointing to the new CP to avoid version conflicts.
+2. Next, upgrade DP nodes using the recommendations from the section [DB-less Mode](#db-less-mode).
+Point the new DP nodes to the new CP to avoid version conflicts.

+The role decoupling feature between CP and DP enables DP nodes to serve API requests while upgrading CP.
 With this method, there is no business downtime.

-The role decoupling feature between CP and DP enables DP nodes to serve API requests while upgrading CP.
-Consequently, upgrade of hybrid mode deployments bring no downtime to business.

-We will present the two phases in detail in the following two subsections.
+Custom plugins (either your own plugins or third-party plugins that are not shipped with {{site.base_gateway}}) need to be installed on both the control plane and the data planes in hybrid mode.
+Install the plugins on the control plane first, and then the data planes.

+See the following sections for a breakdown of the options for hybrid mode deployments.

 #### Control planes

-As described in the previous section, we must upgrade the CP nodes before the DP nodes.
-CP nodes serve an Admin-only role and demand database support (e.g. PostgreSQL).
-So, we are free to select the same upgrade strategies nominated for the Traditional Mode, namely Dual-Cluster Strategy or In-place Strategy as described in figure 2 and figure 3 respectively.
+CP nodes must be upgraded before DP nodes.
+CP nodes serve an Admin-only role and require database support.
+So, you can select from the same upgrade strategies nominated for traditional mode, namely Dual-Cluster Strategy or In-place Strategy, as described in figure 2 and figure 3 respectively.

-Figure 2, by Dual-Cluster Strategy, has a new CP Y deployed alongside with current CP X, while current DP nodes X are still serving API requests.
+Using the dual-cluster strategy to upgrade a CP:
 ![Dual-cluster hybrid upgrade workflow](/assets/images/products/gateway/upgrade/dual-cluster-hybrid-upgrade.png)
-> _Figure 2: Upgrade CP by Dual-Cluster Strategy_

-In figure 3, current CP X is replaced with a new CP Y. The upgrade is more or less the same as that in figure 2, but the database is reused by the new CP Y, and current CP X is shut down.
+> _Figure 2: Upgrade CP using the dual-cluster strategy: The diagram shows a new CP Y deployed alongside with current CP X, while current DP nodes X are still serving API requests._

+Using an in-place strategy to upgrade a CP:
 ![In-place hybrid upgrade workflow](/assets/images/products/gateway/upgrade/in-place-hybrid-upgrade.png)
-> _Figure 3: Upgrade CP by In-place Strategy_
+> _Figure 3: Upgrade CP using the in-place strategy: The diagram shows how the current CP X is replaced with a new CP Y. The upgrade is mostly the same as that in figure 2, but the database is reused by the new CP Y, and current CP X is shut down._

-From the two figures, you can find DP nodes X remain connection to current CP node X, or alternatively switch to the new CP node Y. Kong Gateway guarantees that new minor versions of CP are compatible with old minor versions of DP, so that you can temporarily set DP nodes X pointing to the new CP node Y. This allows the upgrade process to be conducted over a longer period of time or to be paused.
-We do not recommend the combination between new version of CP nodes and old version of DP nodes as a long-term production deployment.
+From the two figures, you can see that DP nodes X remain connected to the current CP node X, or alternatively switch to the new CP node Y.

+{{site.base_gateway}} guarantees that new minor versions of CPs are compatible with old minor versions of DP, so that you can temporarily set DP nodes X pointing to the new CP node Y.
+This lets you pause the upgrade process if needed, or conduct it over a longer period of time.

-After the CP upgrade, current X can be decommissioned, although you can delay it to the very end of DP upgrade.
+After the CP upgrade, cluster X can be decommissioned.
+You can delay this task to the very end of the DP upgrade.

+{:.important}
+> We do not recommend the combination of new version of CP nodes and old version of DP nodes as a long-term production deployment.
+This setup is meant to be temporary, to be used only during the upgrade process.

 #### Data planes

-Once the CP nodes are upgraded, let’s move on to upgrade the DP nodes.
-The only strategy for DP upgrades is the Rolling Upgrade.
+Once the CP nodes are upgraded, you can move on to upgrade the DP nodes.
+The only supported upgrade strategy for DP upgrades is the rolling upgrade.

-Figure 4 and 5 below are the counterparts of figure 2 and 3 respectively.
-The background colour of current CP X and/or current DB is white, signalling that the CP part has already been upgraded and might have been decommissioned.
+The following diagrams, figure 4 and 5, are the counterparts of figure 2 and 3 respectively.

+Using the dual-cluster strategy with a rolling upgrade workflow:
 ![Dual-cluster and rolling upgrade workflow](/assets/images/products/gateway/upgrade/dual-cluster-rolling-hybrid-upgrade.png)
-> _Figure 4: Upgrade by Dual-Cluster Strategy and Rolling Strategy_
+> _Figure 4: Upgrade by Dual-Cluster Strategy and Rolling Strategy: The diagram shows a new CP Y deployed alongside with current CP X, while current DP nodes X are still serving API requests._

-The Rolling Upgrade Strategy applied to the DP side is self-explanatory, and rollback is quite fast.
+_In the image, the background colour of the current CP X and/or current DB is white instead of blue, signalling that the CP part has already been upgraded and might have been decommissioned._

+Using the in-place cluster strategy with a rolling upgrade workflow:
 ![In-place and rolling upgrade workflow](/assets/images/products/gateway/upgrade/in-place-rolling-hybrid-upgrade.png)
-> _Figure 5: Upgrade by In-place Strategy and Rolling Strategy_
+> _Figure 5: Upgrade by in-place strategy and rolling strategy_

-## Next steps
+## Prepation: Review breaking changes

+Review the [breaking changes](/gateway/{{page.kong_version}}/breaking-changes/) for the release or releases that you are upgrading to.
+Make any preparations or adjustments as directed in the breaking changes.

+## Perform the upgrade

-Once you have reviewed everything and chosen a strategy, proceed to upgrade using your chosen strategy:
+Once you have reviewed everything and chosen a strategy, proceed to upgrade {{site.base_gateway}} using your chosen strategy:

 * [Dual-cluster upgrade](/gateway/{{page.kong_version}}/upgrade/dual-cluster/)
 * [In-place upgrade](/gateway/{{page.kong_version}}/upgrade/in-place/)